enzuru/.emacs.d/README.md

 - `C-x C-b(uffer)` helps me find a buffer.
 - `C-tab` (or `C-x o(ther)`) let’s me switch to another visible buffer.
 - `Shift-up`, `shift-left`, `shift-right`, and `shift-down` let me move to a buffer in that direction.
-- `C-x left` and `C-x right` let me run forward and backward through the list of buffers.
+- `C-x left` and `C-x right` let me run backward and forward through the list of buffers.
+- `C-c left` and `C-c right` let me run backward and forward through window arrangements
 - `C-x k(ill)` aggressively kills a buffer.

 ### Window management